hubignite/testrepo/README.md

         1. As a Claim Document User I see Claim Document Store main page
         2. As a Claim Document User I see empty Claims list at the main page
         3. As a Claim Document User I see Login button at the main page
-        4. As a Claim Document User I see logged user Link at the main page
+        4. As a Claim Document User I see logged user profile Link at the main page
         5. As a Claim Document User I see Login form on Login button click
         6. As a Claim Document User I see logged user name Link on successful authentication
         7. As authenticated Claim Document User I see user Claim List on the main page